Want to learn how you can leverage Instagram analytics to your advantage? You’ve come to the right place.

 4. User Activities

-Getting a huge reach isn’t enough for growing your business through Instagram.
+Getting a huge reach isn’t enough to grow your business through Instagram.
 In fact, what matters even more than the reach is the actions that your audience takes after seeing your content.

 This essentially accounts for the engagement that your content on Instagram generates and you can identify this figure by checking your engagement rate or learning more about the number of engagements.

-However, while engagement is important, what’s even more important than it is the form of engagement generated.
+However, while engagement is important, what’s even more important is the form of engagement generated.

 The engagement could be in the form of likes, shares, comments, replies, and even saves.
 Each activity here has a different value altogether.
 For instance, comments, replies, and shares are of great importance as they indicate a greater interest in the content than a simple like.